Split Travel Guide

 Get to know Split

-Split offers ideal balance between cultural and entertainment experience – from Split Summer Festival with top quality cultural open air events, along with The Days of Diocletian Festival in August offering outstanding performance of town’s ancient history, to Game of Thrones Tour for numerous fans coming to Split from all around the world to see places where scenes from TV show were taken, to mega popular music event Ultra Music Festival attracting party lovers from more than 140 countries!
+Split offers ideal balance between cultural and entertainment experience – you can enjoy The Split Summer Festival with top quality cultural open air events, The Days of Diocletian Festival in August offering outstanding performance of town’s ancient history, The Game of Thrones Tour for numerous fans coming to Split from all around the world just to see the places where scenes from this famous TV show were taken or you can join Ultra Music Festival attracting party lovers from more than 140 countries!

-1. The city of Split is a scene of the history with stunning historical sites and culture, along with great entertainment, shopping and numerous activities at the same time.
+1. Split is a perfect blend of the history and culture with great entertainment, shopping and numerous activities at the same time.

-2. It’s a gourmand paradise from fine dining restaurants to original and exciting street food based on Mediterranean cuisine.
+2. It’s a gourmand paradise with original restaurants and exciting street food based on Mediterranean cuisine.

-3. The original cafes, cool bars, lovely taverns and night clubs are all around the place
+3. Cool night and caffe bars, lovely taverns and night clubs are all around the place

-4. In Split you’ll find all types of accommodation for all budgets and tastes – hotels, resorts, private apartments, villas and hostels.
+4. Split offers all types of accommodation for different budgets and tastes – hotels, resorts, private accommodation, villas and hostels.

-5. Don’t you worry about the weather in Split – lots of sunny days, hot summer season, mild climate in winter.
+5. The weather in Split is great– lots of sunny days, hot summer season, mild climate in winter.

 7. Finally, the city has beautiful surroundings, nature and beaches.